paxosglobal/pastey/README.md

-# Pastey: A Performant Async Python 3.6 App using Subconscoius
+# Pastey: A Performant Async Python 3.6 App using Subconscious

 First, run a redis instance:
 ```bash